alexs-sh/br-helpers/README.md

 ### Using SSH

-In most cases, cloning packages requires http[s] connection.
+In most cases, cloning packages require http[s] connection.
 But if packages from mk files rely on SSH transport, you must specify an appropriate SSH key to make download possible.
-For example,
+By default, the $HOME/.ssh/id_rsa is used.
+You can set a custom key using CLI arguments,

 ```
-brfwd -i /tmp/secret-package.mk -k ~/.ssh/id_rsa
+brfwd -i /tmp/secret-package.mk -k ~/.ssh/secret-key
 ```